 - for a 5QI of GBR resource type, the Reporting Threshold(s) refer to the QoS flow Retainability KPI;

 - for a 5QI of non-GBR resource type, the Reporting Threshold(s) refer to the RAN UE Throughput KPI.

+- for any 5QI, the Reporting Threshold(s) refer to the Integrity KPI which contains latency and delay of 5G networks as defined in TS 28.554 [10].

 - In a subscription, the Notification Correlation Id and the Notification Target Address.

-The NWDAF collects the corresponding statistics information on the QoS KPI for the relevant 5QI of interests from the OAM, i.e. the QoS flow Retainability or the RAN UE Throughput as defined in TS 28.554 [10].
+The NWDAF collects the corresponding statistics information on the QoS and Integrity KPI for the relevant 5QI of interests from the OAM and/or UPF.
+This includes the QoS flow Retainability, the RAN UE Throughput or latency and delay as defined in TS 28.554 [10] and average GTP metrics defined in TS 28.552 [8].

 If the Analytics target period refers to the past: